 In 2017, Novartis signed a supply agreement with Oxford BioMedica that supplies a key ingredient for its novel Kymriah gene therapy product.
 It is expected to generate at least $100.0 million for Oxford BioMedica over next three years, in turn, Novartis has agreed to make Kymriah into the $1.00 billion-ayear rug in coming years.

-Drug discovery technology registered considerable growth in the recent past and expect to lead the overall market revenue in 2020.
+The drug discovery technology registered considerable growth in the recent past and expect to lead the overall market revenue in 2021.
 Advancement in pharmacogenomics expected to pave the way for significant growth of the drug discovery in the precision medicine.

-Oncology application led the global precision medicine market with significant revenue share in 2020 and analyzed to grow at a prominent rate during the forecast period.
+The oncology application led the global precision medicine market with significant revenue share in 2021 and analyzed to grow at a prominent rate during the forecast period.
 Increasing prevalence of cancer across the globe expected to flourish the demand for precision medicine for effective therapeutic approach.

 Precision medicine helps to examine the patient’s genes and the root cause of the cancer disease.
 It also helps in designing personalized medicine for the patient to cure them in less time as compared to conventional treatment methods.
 As per the stats published by the World Cancer Research Fund related to cancer in 2018, there were nearly 18 Million cases of cancer across the globe out of which 9.5 Million cases were found in men and 8.5 Million cases in women.
 This number is predicted to increase in the coming years.
 Subsequently, the above factor flourishes the growth of oncology segment in precision medicine market.